 Glen D. Strauss, Treasurer

-Glen D. Strauss is a Managing Director with Wachovia Securities.
-Prior to joining the firm, he practiced as an attorney in the areas of general business and securities litigation.
-While practicing law, Mr. Strauss also functioned as a Registered Investment Advisor, combining his legal and investment training to help meet the needs of his clients.
+Glen D. Strauss is a Managing Director – Investments, PIM Portfolio Manager, with Wells Fargo Advisors.
 He holds a law degree from the University of Southern California and remains an active member of the State Bar.
-Mr. Strauss’ investment experience focuses on fixed income investing with emphasis on California municipal bonds for investors seeking tax-free income and an emphasis on U.S. Government and agency bonds for pension and tax-advantaged accounts.
-He also manages equity and balanced accounts, both as a consultant who screens, selects, or monitors outside money managers, and as a Senior Portfolio Manager within the firm’s Consulting Services Group.
-Mr. Strauss is a Platinum member of Wachovia’s Chairman’s Circle of Excellence, the firm’s highest recognition group.
-He manages over $650 million in assets.
+However, he does not currently practice law.
 Mr. Strauss is a concert pianist, bassoon player and co-founder of the Santa Monica Mountain Goats, a group that runs once a week in the Santa Monica Mountains.
 He also enjoys golf and racquetball.
-Mr. Strauss lives in Santa Monica, CA with his wife Krista and their children Andrew, Rachel and Michael.
+Mr. Strauss lives in Santa Monica, CA with his wife Krista and their children Andrew, Rachel, Michael and Julia.

 Nina Bonnie